Robo-Cowboys/robo-nix-base/README.md

-# 🤖 RoBo SqUaD Nix OS Template 🤖
+# 🤖 RoBo SqUaD Nix ❄️S Template 🤖
 ## 1: Clone this Repo.
 ## 2: In flake.nix update the `nyx` path to match the absolute path locally `url = "path:/home/sincore/source/nyx-snowfall-template/nyx";`
 ## 3: Modify hosts to meet your needs.